 But we are not so easily felled.

 With the stubbornness of our species, the good cheer of youth, and above all, the endurance and innovation inherent to the JBCN spirit, we have persevered.
 With the unfailing help and support of our faculty members, our parents and our peers, we have still surged forth in our mental and creative growth, not lacking for inspiration or cerebral stimulation.
-Much of this, we owe to online schooling, which has been an amazing process that could have only been possible by the sheer dint of effort put in by our administrators, teachers and students.
+Much of this, we owe to online schooling, which has been an amazing process that could have only been possible by the sheer dint of effort put in by our administrators, teachers, and students.
 But we must not fail to acknowledge the initiative and enterprise of our learners, working to do good by their community and make sure that, through solidarity, we do not falter in the face of this crisis.

 One such learner is JBCN Parel’s Aashir Khiani.
-The 9th grader says “I remember thinking that quarantine got to such a depressing point where not only me, but my friends and classmates were basically socially stranded.
+The 9th grader says, “I remember thinking that quarantine got to such a depressing point where not only me, but my friends and classmates were basically socially stranded.
 I genuinely thought there wasn’t much that anyone could do in terms of helping morale!”
-As it turns out, there was something that could be done to raise our spirits– and he was the one to hit upon it!
+As it turns out, there was something that could be done to raise our spirits – and he was the one to hit upon it!
 QMUN – Quarantine Model United Nations – took place on the 4th and 5th of April and inarguably raised the bar for the Mumbai MUN circuit – not despite taking place over Zoom, but perhaps because of it.

-Khiani, our MUN director, describes the JBCN’s large MUN community as talented and passionate, and the level of debate and the skill displayed by the delegates that attended the event simply confirmed it!
-Despite taking place online and not maintaining the formal dress code that is considered de rigeur, the event had all the feel of a conventional MUN, proving that the true essence of one does not lie in high heels, gavels and ties, but rather in the stimulation of fast-paced debate and big ideas.
+Khiani, our MUN director, describes JBCN’s large MUN community as talented and passionate, and the level of debate and the skill displayed by the delegates that attended the event simply confirmed it!
+Despite taking place online and not maintaining the formal dress code that is considered de rigueur, the event had all the feel of a conventional MUN, proving that the true essence of one does not lie in high heels, gavels, and ties, but rather in the stimulation of fast-paced debate and big ideas.

-Delegates from JBCN Oshiwara, Borivali and Parel were joined by attendees from Podar International School and Oberoi International School, all varying in their MUN experience and approach – but none lacking in fervor!
+Delegates from JBCN Oshiwara, Borivali, and Parel were joined by attendees from Podar International School and Oberoi International School, all varying in their MUN experience and approach – but none lacking in fervor!
 As the official press liaison, I was blown away by the extent of their knowledge – not just that of the agenda at hand, but of current affairs and the United Nations as a whole!
-It was evident that each delegate had put an immense amount of effort into their research, and it showed in the standard of debate!
+It was evident that each delegate had put an immense amount of effort into their research, and it showed in the standard of debate.

-The choice of agenda – The Opioid Epidemic- might seem an odd one in the light of the other major epidemic at hand, but it truly is not.
+The choice of agenda – The Opioid Epidemic – might seem an odd one in the light of the other major epidemic at hand, but it truly is not.
 The decision highlights the intelligence and delicacy with which our capable Executive Board handled the committee, for it felt liberating to shift our focus from the pandemic to another problem.
 COVID-19 takes up so much of our attention and mental energy now that clearing a little headspace for something else was relieving.

 But after QMUN, I’ve come to realize that there is something else that MUNs have to offer to us as students, as teenagers.
 Something that, in the wake of this global crisis, is more poignant and precious than ever.